beyond-decentralized/AIRport/README.md

 permanent storage.
 Ephemeral Repositories do not need compaction and are keep mostly in IPFS with a small file on Arweave (for lookup purposes).

-Further research is needed to determine possibility of using other temporary storage technologies like Sia or Storj.
+Further research is needed to determine if using other temporary storage technologies (like Sia or Storj) is possible.

 ## Economics<a name="economics"></a>